skjapps/AudioVisualiser/Notes.md

 # To Do:
 ## Minor Fixes:
-- Make sure when songs are playing, it is showing the visualiser, house style songs do not work properly, sometimes cutting out when there is silence.
+- ~~Make sure when songs are playing, it is showing the visualiser, house style songs do not work properly, sometimes cutting out when there is silence.~~ Changed to max value = 20, still to improve song playing detection...
 - The stretching of window ruins the resolution of the image, mildly intentional, pixelated backgrounds run faster...
 - Font selector maybe
 ## Big changes